gammu/gammu/docs/manual/faq/phone.rst

 We have heard also positive experiences with cheap modems from various Chinese resellers like DealExtreme or Alibaba.

-.. seelaso:: You can check other user experiences in `Gammu Phones Database`_.
+.. seealso:: You can check other user experiences in `Gammu Phones Database`_.

 .. _faq-nokia: